MunimAkbar/Application/README.md

 # Application
 Solving merge conflicts
-this is the stoty of dev1
+this is the stoty of dev1 please update